Springhills Fish

 3. Give some comparisons to wild fish, but keep it friendly.

-“Just like there are good and bad fish farms, there is also good wild fish that’s sustainable and then bad wild fish with pollution and slavery and all that.”
+“Just like there are good and bad fish farms, there is also good wild fish that’s sustainable.. and then bad wild fish from polluted waters and slavery and all that.”

 4. Avoid putting other farmers down.